 Everyone who buys a pass to attend a TED conference is helping share free TED Talks video with the world, as well as supporting the TEDx program, free TED Fellowships, TED-Ed video lessons and more great stuff that is shared with the world for free.
 For this reason, a percentage of the attendance fee is a charitable contribution.

 TED Talks on the web are also supported by partnerships with carefully selected organizations; their ads on the videos and website support making TED Talks available to the world for free in many languages and on many platforms.
 We are very selective in the organizations we partner with.
 Other projects and initiatives are supported by foundation funding and individual donors.

 And of course we're also supported in kind by tens of thousands of volunteers — like all the amazing translators with the Open Translation Project, TEDx organizers, TED.com conversation moderators, and everyone who ever shares a TED Talk with someone else.
 (Thank you!)

 - TED.com and our mobile apps allow great ideas to be easily accessible anywhere in the world, for free.

-- The TED Fellows program supports extraordinary new voices as the develop their careers in science, the arts, social justice and more.
+- The TED Fellows program supports extraordinary new voices as they develop their careers in science, the arts, social justice and more.

 - TEDx supports the creation of independently run TED-style events in communities around the world.

-The profits made by the TED conferences are directed toward these initiatives, and the Sapling Foundation welcomes contributions from those who share its philanthropic goals.
-Even more, it welcomes support for the wishes of our TED Prize winners and assistance from any organization or company that can help distribute "ideas worth spreading."
+The profits made by the TED conferences are directed toward these initiatives, and the TED Foundation welcomes contributions from those who share its philanthropic goals.
+Even more, it welcomes support from any organization or company that can help distribute "ideas worth spreading."